Aurory (AURY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aurory Historical Price

-According to the latest data gathered on Aurory live price page, the current price of Aurory is 0.11439USD.
-The circulating supply of Aurory(AURY) is 73.36M AURY , giving it a market capitalization of $8.39M.
+According to the latest data gathered on Aurory live price page, the current price of Aurory is 0.103492USD.
+The circulating supply of Aurory(AURY) is 73.36M AURY , giving it a market capitalization of $7.59M.

 The Aurory Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AURY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.